 In recognition of the importance of using a combination of measures to battle the water and energy crisis within the region policymakers are shifting from an entirely supply solution focus, to demand management.
-This shift also recognises the urgent need to send signals to customers, especially those with high living standards and high consumption patterns, about the importance of conservation.
-Subsidies are gradually being reduced as are initiatives that encourage consumers to optimise their energy and water consumption.
+This shift also recognizes the urgent need to send signals to customers, especially those with high living standards and high consumption patterns, about the importance of conservation.
+Subsidies are gradually being reduced as are initiatives that encourage consumers to optimize their energy and water consumption.

 In an area where people are accustomed to profligate energy and water usage, public awareness and educational programs can dramatically help to manage future demand.
 Several GCC states have taken steps to implement new and innovative education campaigns, educating their populations on water consumption, to reduce usage.
 The UAE in particular, being the most water distressed country in the region, has designed and implemented several campaigns, such as the ‘Peak Load’ campaign, which attempts to limit the amount of unnecessary water and energy appliances during the ‘peak load’ hours of 12-6 pm over the summer.

 Such initiatives like these are vital, since GCC states will need to use a bottom-up and top-down approach in order to adequately deal with water scarcity issues and high energy consumption, which requires urgent cooperation from the public.
 Government subsidies are starting to be reduced, which has seen a slight increase in utility rates, and as a result consumers are starting to look for ways to reduce their energy and water consumption.
-This is an extremely positive start, and one that needs to be capitalised on.
-Encouraging behavioural change to reduce residential water and energy consumption is one solution.
+This is an extremely positive start, and one that needs to be capitalized on.
+Encouraging behavioral change to reduce residential water and energy consumption is one solution.

-Introducing behavioural change
+Introducing behavioral change

-We’d welcome the opportunity to talk to utilities within the GCC and Gulf States to determine your immediate efficiency goals, and discuss how we can help you to achieve them through a bespoke customer awareness and engagement programme.
+We’d welcome the opportunity to talk to utilities within the GCC and Gulf States to determine your immediate efficiency goals, and discuss how we can help you to achieve them through a bespoke customer awareness and engagement program.

 Get in touch today!